Adjunct ProfessorUniversity of California, Berkeley

 Current Classes Taught

-Ravi Prasher is the Associate Lab Director of the Energy Technologies Area and Division Director of the Energy Storage and Distributed Resources Division at Lawrence Berkeley National Laboratory (Berkeley Lab).
+Ravi Prasher is the Associate Lab Director of the Energy Technologies Area and Senior Scientist at Lawrence Berkeley National Laboratory (Berkeley Lab).
 He is also an adjunct professor in the Department of Mechanical Engineering at the University of California, Berkeley.

 Dr. Prasher joined Berkeley Lab in June, 2015.
 Previously, he was vice president of product development of Sheetak Inc., a startup developing solid state thermoelectric energy converters.
 He relocated to India for a while to develop these technologies for the rural Indian market.
 Dr. Prasher earlier worked as one of the first program directors at the Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E).
 While there, he created the Building Energy Efficiency Through Innovative Thermodevices (BEET-IT) and the High Energy Advanced Thermal Storage (HEATS) programs.
 Prior to joining ARPA-E, Dr. Prasher was the technology development manager of the thermal management group at Intel.
 He was also an adjunct professor in the school of engineering at Arizona State University (ASU) from 2005-2013, where his research was funded by the National Science Foundation and the Office of Naval Research.